 Developer contributions charge

-In accordance with the TIND policy, the developer contributions charge is applied per premises.
-It is a flat rate charge applied only to developers and builders for:
+This is a flat rate charge applied only to developers and builders for:

-|CONTRIBUTION||COST (inc. GST)|
+|Contribution||Cost (inc. GST)|

 |Deployment contribution (SDU)

 ||$600 per premises|

 Backhaul contributions for medium to large developments